pkane2001/Distort/docs/multitone.md

 <br>

-## Changes in 1.2.5
+## Changes in 1.2.5  <a href="https://www.audiosciencereview.com/forum/index.php?threads/beta-test-multitone-loopback-analyzer-software.27844/post-2220210">ASR tests and discussion</a>
 * Add: Floating/detached measurement plots with magnetic borders
-* Add: Collapsable header portion of the main window
+* Add: Collapsible header portion of the main window
 * Add: Cross-correlation averaging option to lower the effect of ADC noise on measurements
 * Add: DC filter measurement option will lower the effect of the DC offset in measured data
 * Add: Clock drift correction setting to eliminate measured clock drift due to independent clocks in the DAC and ADC